vendethiel/dotty/docs/HigherKinded.md

 Type parameters
 ---------------

-Under the duality, we use thge following definition for what type parameters are.
+Under the duality, we use the following definition for what type parameters are.

  - The type parameters of a class or trait type are those parameter fields that are not yet instantiated.
  - The type parameters of an abstract type are the type parameters of its upper bound